Measles is a childhood infection caused by a virus. Once quite common, measles can now almost always be prevented with a vaccine.

 Preventing measles during an outbreak or known infection

-If someone in your household has measles, take these precautions to protect vulnerable family and friends:
+If someone in your household has measles, take these precautions to protect family and friends without immunity:

-Isolation.
-Because measles is highly contagious from about four days before to four days after the rash breaks out, people with measles shouldn't return to activities in which they interact with other people during this period.
+Isolate.
+Because measles is highly contagious from about four days before to four days after the rash appears, people with measles should stay home and not return to activities where they interact with other people during this period.

-It may also be necessary to keep nonimmunized people — siblings, for example — away from the infected person.
+People who aren't vaccinated — siblings, for example — should also stay away from the infected person.

 Preventing new infections

-For everyone else, there's the measles vaccine, which is important for:
+Getting vaccinated with the measles vaccine is important for:

 But herd immunity may now be weakening a bit, likely due to a drop in vaccination rates.
 The incidence of measles in the U.S. recently increased significantly.